ThinkReality.Org

 Psalm 49:10 NLT

+I agree that the way that people live out meaning is subjective.
 The meaning of life has many different meanings depending upon the person, their personality, their experiences, and their position in society.
-But none of those factors impact the meaning of death.
-Rich or poor, educated or illiterate, Indian or Icelander, young or old, we all experience death in similarly.

 The manner of death changes across different individuals.
-Some people live life with such gusto that they finally lose the odds.
+Some people live life with such gusto that they finally lose to the odds.
 Other people want to die for a cause and place themselves in harm's way.
 Others always choose the safest options possible to extend their life as long as possible.
 In all of these cases, people are still trying to live their life a certain way, their manners of death are driven by their believe of what the meaning of life is.
+Yet, death still comes.
+There is no denying it, there is still all of the loss and uncertainty which accompanies it.
 Death is still death.

 The manner people treat other people's death varies greatly, too.
 Some bodies are burned up, others buried, some tossed into the sea.
 There are elaborate funerals and great pyramids, while others die namelessly in the streets.
 But again, this is about how the living treat death, not the actual facts of our own deaths.
 Death is still death.

-The question of death leads to many other questions, But intellectual ascent doesn't change the experience, it just provides ways to cope with the reality of death.
+The question of death leads to many other questions, Intellectual ascent doesn't change the experience, it just provides ways to cope with the reality of the experience.
+Death is still death.

-If there is a creator and created death with a purpose, this purpose is meant for every single person from the beginning of time.
-Death is very humbling as it is no respecter of position or wealth or fame or any trapping of life.
+If there is a designer, then death was created for a purpose.
+And if there is a purpose, it is meant for every single person from the beginning of time.
+Because death is very humbling as it no respecter of position or wealth or power or fame or any trapping of life.
 The Pharoah in Egypt ends up in the same state as the Jew in the Nazi gas chamber.

 Is there anything in life that has had a such a singular impact throughout all of history?
-It has that impact because it is an universal experience.
+Is there any greater universal experience?

 Death is final.
 It is the door that everyone passes through and very few come back.
 Currently, there are several books about people who have gone through near death experiences, but this is not the same.
-It gives the moment of life's passing a level of mystery and loss unlike anything else.
+The moment of life's passing has a level of mystery and loss unlike anything else in life.

 Unquestionably, there is great significance to death.
 Human society puts great importance on funerals and the associated grief.
 If there is a creator and if death is intentional, then it would probably be key to unlocking truth and reality

-Could there be more to the meaning of death?
-Death also forces humans to look beyond our materialistic existence.
+Death forces humans to look beyond our materialistic existence.
 Most people probably would become caught up in their little worlds and never look beyond them without the interruption of death.
 You probably wouldn't have gone this far into this website, if death hadn't motivated you!

 Death is the great hiccup upon each of our own perceptions of reality.
 Whether this death comes from a great war or from dying in our sleep, it impacts the people around the dead in monumental ways.
-Death forces the rich to look beyond their money, the powerful to look beyond their power, the downtrodden to look beyond their suffering.
-It is a shared experience unlike any other in life.
+Death forces the rich to look beyond their money, the powerful to look beyond their strength, the downtrodden to look beyond their suffering.

 Death (and the decay which occurs with time) is very humbling.
 It prevents everyone from occupying a position of superiority over their fellow man throughout a full life.
 Again, this pulls us out of our perceived realities and self focus into something bigger and shared.